mhagiwara/book-reviews/technology.md

     - Building software is more like gardening than construction.
     - "Refactor early, refactor often." - now is the easiest time to refactor.
 Later there will be more constraints.
     - Don't try to refactor and add functionality at the same time.
 Make sure you have good tests.
 Take short steps.
+  - Chapter 7
+    - Simple technique for getting inside users' requirements: become a user.
+    - Don't think outside the box - find the box.
+Enumerate all the possible solutions.
+Why doesn't it work?
+Can you prove it? (e.g., Trojan horse)
+  - Chapter 8
+    - Generate a brand.
+Come up with a name for a project, ideally something off-the-wall.
+    - Test early.
+Test often.
+Test automatically.
+    - Use saboteurs to test your testings.
+Introduce a bug deliberately and check if the tests complain.

 * Steve McConnel.
 Code Complete, Second Edition, 2009.
   - Chapter 5 Design in Construction